Best Code Editors

 - Support for many languages

-- Content-aware editing modes, including syntax coloring, for many file types.
+- Content-aware editing modes, including syntax colouring, for many file types.

 - Complete built-in documentation, including a tutorial for new users.